daddyparodz/gmail-cleaner/README.md

 If you're accessing via a **custom domain** (e.g., `gmail.example.com`) instead of `localhost`:

+By default, the app uses the hostname from your browser request (Host or X-Forwarded-Host) to build the OAuth redirect URL.
+Set `OAUTH_HOST` only if you need to override that value.

 > **⚠️ Important**:
 > - Use **Web application** credentials (not Desktop app) for remote server setups.
 See [Step 7 in Get Google OAuth Credentials](#1-get-google-oauth-credentials).
 > - **IP addresses are NOT allowed** in Google OAuth redirect URIs.
 You must use a domain name (e.g., `gmail.example.com`), not an IP address (e.g., `192.168.1.100`).